Cirkus (film): Critical response

 Vivek M.V. of Deccan Herald rated it by 1.5 out of 5 stars, wrote it is an ultra-boring film, opposite to its name it does not have any memorable circus acts, it have terrible jokes, gaudy colour tone which strain your eyes.
 "This is Rohit Shetty's worst film yet."
 Rediff rated the film 2 out of 5 stars and wrote, "There are some occasional jumping acts here and there by jokers, and then the protagonist just holds two cables and passes current through his body.
 WhatsApp jokes double up as movie dialogues."
 Ronak Kotecha of The Times of India gave the film 2 out of 5 stars and wrote, "Cirkus is a busy film filled with a battery of characters put together with a purpose to make us laugh, but is far from that.
 Entertaining the audience with slapstick comedy and drama is a tightrope that Rohit Shetty has successfully walked before but this time he seems to have tripped several times along the way."

 Rating the film 2/5, India Today critic Tushar Joshi wrote, "The issue with Cirkus is that it feels outdated.
 Not because it's set in the 60s, but the formula is cliched.
 The VFX in some scenes looks amateurish and the music, unlike Shetty's previous films, is a big downer.
 There is no harm in making a mindless comedy, but for it to work you need to have some solid writing to back your effort."
 He added, "In Cirkus, the writing is average and the only time the film picks tempo is when the supporting cast delivers."
-Monika Rawal of Hindustan Times in her review said, Cirkus is an awaful film, it have no comedy, Rohit Shetty appears to stuck in days of Golmaal (2006), there are endless characters in it and everyone did overacting, Ranveer Singh tried to be funny but his jokes did not land.
+Monika Rawal of Hindustan Times in her review said, Cirkus is an awful film, it have no comedy, Rohit Shetty appears to stuck in days of Golmaal (2006), there are endless characters in it and everyone did overacting, Ranveer Singh tried to be funny but his jokes did not land.
 Jacqueline is no better here and doesn't get to do much other than be just a prop adding some glam quotient.
 Tina Das of ThePrint wrote that this film have confusing narrative and it is extremely boring, Cirkus have too many characters and it created chaos thus became unfunny, Rohit Shetty's this film is one of the worst film of this year along with Liger and Heropanti 2.

+Sequel

+In September 2026, Ranveer Singh cast likely revealed titled Cirkus 2 development main lead role Jacqueline Fernandez, Mrunal Thakur Golmaal 5 six days month filming shooting begins expected to goes and floors in November 2026 start release October 2027.